pronique/CakePHP-ProUtils-Plugin/readme.md

     'update'=>true
 ) );
 ```

 If you Users table looks like...

     id, first_name, last_name, username, password, 'state', 'country'
     1,Sam, White, swhite, ****, TX, USA

-Here are some example 'labels' and slug they will generate
+Example of using variables in 'label' and slug generated

     '{$username}'                                     // swhite
     '{$id} {$username}'                               // on insert swhite, on update 1-swhite